-As we’ve seen, Americans totally pig out on special days, like Thanksgiving and Super Bowl Sunday — and Valentine’s Day.
-The chocolate adds up fast for all 320 million of us Americans.
-Together we will send 190 million valentines, not even counting the 15 million love emails and texts.
-Along with that, we will buy (and eventually eat) 58 million pounds of chocolate, much of it packed in the 36 million heart-shaped boxes we give.
-Just make sure you don’t eat them too fast!
+Americans totally pig out on special days, and Valentine’s Day is a biggie.
+Together we will send 190 million valentines, not counting the 15 million love emails and texts.
+Along with that, we will buy and eventually eat 58 million POUNDS of chocolate, much of it in the 36 million heart-shaped boxes we give.
+What would that look like all in one pile?!

 Wee ones: Caramels are usually rectangle-shaped.
 How many sides does a rectangle have?